realbaylen/realbaylen/README.md

-- 👋 Hi, I’m @realbaylen
+- 👋 Hi, I’m Baylen
-- 👀 I’m interested in vintage technology and Linux
+- 👀 I’m interested in vintage technology and GNU/Linux
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java for school
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: baylen@waifu.club
+- 📫 How to reach me: please read the contact section on my website (https://baylen.me)
-- ⚡ Fun fact: ...

 <!---
 realbaylen/realbaylen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.